BenedictEggers/markov/README.md

 Learning about Markov Chains the only way I know how to learn anything--by implementing one.
 Included are some fun files to train on.
+They have weird punctiation and spacing so sometimes the "sentences" produced from them are more like poems.
+But that's pretty okay.